 The last scene of A History of Violence is awesome.
 The main character confronts a sick and disturbed killer and saves the day… again.
 The ending of the comic is worth buying alone.

-For those who do not know, the graphic novel was also made into a movie.
-One of the differences between the A History of Violence graphic novel and the movie is that the film added a completely unnecessary love making scene where the main character’s wife dresses up as a cheerleader.
+For those who do not know, the graphic novel was also made into a movie. (affiliate link) One of the differences between the A History of Violence graphic novel and the movie is that the film added a completely unnecessary love making scene where the main character’s wife dresses up as a cheerleader.
 I guess every film needs a sex scene?

 Some critics have panned the graphic novel compared o the movie: I disagree.
 The comic version contains story elements that feel far more realistic, plus has better pacing and story telling.
 Have you read or watched this story?
 What did you think?